Steady-State Convergence of the Continuous-Time Routing System with General Distributions in Heavy Traffic: Proof of State Space Collapse in Proposition

 \end{proposition}

-The proof is based on the mathematical induction and the BAR in \eqref{eq:BAR} with appropriately designed test functions.
-We present the proof sketch in Section \ref{sec: sketch ssc} and provide the detailed proof in Sections \ref{sec: base}-\ref{sec:proofS4}.
-Finally, in Section \ref{sec: non int}, we extend the results to general cases when $\varepsilon>0$.
+The proof is based on mathematical induction and the BAR in \eqref{eq:BAR} with appropriately designed test functions.
+A proof sketch is presented in Section \ref{sec: sketch ssc}, with the detailed proof provided in Sections~\ref{sec: base}-\ref{sec:proofS4}.
+We first provide the proof for the integer moment condition when $\varepsilon=0$, and we extend the results to the general case when $\varepsilon>0$ in Section \ref{sec: non int}.